-As illustrated in Table 1, the following directors have been determined as being independent as at 31 December 2020 - Dr David J. Mazzo, Ms Christi van Heek, Ms Jean Franchi, Ms Zita Peach and Mr Tom Dooley.
+As illustrated in Table 1, the following directors have been determined as being independent as of 31 December 2022 - Dr David J. Mazzo, Dr Dwight Akerman, Dr Allan E. Rubenstein, and Ms Kathleen Miller.
 Our Board has made this assessment on the basis that none of these directors have been employed in an executive capacity by the Company within the last three years, has not had a material business relationship with the Company within the last three years, is not a substantial holder of VTI shares and do not fall within any other criteria listed in Box 2.3 of the ASX Governance Principles.

-Further rationale for the determination of these directors being independent is they conduct themselves at arm's length in their engagement with the Company and bring their considerable skillsets to bear on matters before the Board.
-The approach of these directors to matters of the board is always independent in both appearance and in fact.
+Further rationale for the determination of these directors being independent is they conduct themselves at arm's length in their engagement with the Company and bring their considerable skill sets to bear on matters before the Board.
+The approach of these directors to matters of the Board is always independent in both appearance and in fact.

-As Mr Andrew Silverberg is a director nomination from a substantial securityholder he is not deemed to be independent under criteria outlined in Principle 2 of the ASX Governance Principles.
+As Mr Andrew Silverberg is a director nominee from a substantial security holder, he is not deemed to be independent under criteria outlined in Principle 2 of the ASX Governance Principles.